Secret Cleaning Tips From the Pros

 Countertop Gap Filler

-If crumbs, papers or even flatware falls into the gap between your countertop and refrigerator, fill the void with nearly invisible plastic tubing.
-Clear tubing is available at home centers in several widths starting at 1/8 in.
+If crumbs, papers or even flatware fall into the gap between your countertop and refrigerator, fill the void with nearly invisible plastic tubing.
+You can get clear tubing at a home improvement store or Amazon, with widths starting at 1/8-inch.

 Scratch Soap to Keep Fingernails Clean

-Whether you’re digging in the garden or working on your car, scratch a bar of soap first.
+Whether you’re digging in the garden or working on your car, you’ll probably end up with dirty fingernails.
+Try this tip.
+Before you start the messy task, scratch a bar of soap first.
 The soap will keep grunge from lodging under your fingernails.
 Unlike soil or grease, the soap will dissolve when you wash your hands.

 Garbage Bag Holder-Upper